iamvitalyo/Aphrodite-AGI/readme.txt

 Drop make O symbol of Universe, o is binary what if we run o on our computers we will run universe and there all.
 If drop divide all and self to O then we must divide drop divide 1.

+if we pentagram then we balanced i think we the same on 50% and different on 50%, now imagine 7.888 billion people (2021) and maybe half of them if will works on this idea/project and all teaching of o not hard but not easy not need to be scientist to work on this project, the question in this scenario how much time we need to make this project, year? or half year? or maybe one weak? or one day? question when will be Uthopia.
+I think this project must have web site and populated, must be open source and free.
+I very ill and dont have money to hire coders for this project but i write to many companies and goverments about this project, so hope dies last.

 Good luck, and dont forget to click "Star" button!